sergio11/nimbustv_android/README.md

 To handle M3U playlist parsing, I’ve integrated and customized the [M3u parser](https://github.com/BjoernPetersen/m3u-parser) library.
 Modifications were made to extend the functionality, allowing NimbusTV to support even more complex M3U structures, while accommodating the varied and sometimes inconsistent formats found in IPTV playlists.
 A copy of the original license can be found in the [`LICENSE-M3UPARSER`](LICENSE-M3UPARSER) file.

 **NimbusTV is for educational purposes only 🎓**, and I am not responsible for the use or content viewed 🚫.
-Accessing public channels is at your own risk.
+Usage of any media content must comply with local laws and regulations.
+This project does not endorse the use of unauthorized streams.

 Please review the full **Disclaimer** section below for more information 📜.